-For more than 27 years, the AT&T Foundation has been pivotal in enriching and strengthening the diverse communities we serve.
-The Foundation supports nonprofit organizations and programs that foster inclusion and create opportunities for diverse populations.
+The AT&T Foundation has been pivotal in serving our diverse communities.
+It supports nonprofit efforts that foster inclusion and create opportunities for diverse populations.

-In addition, AT&T is committed to supporting underserved populations including women, seniors, youth, people with disabilities and low-income families.
-For example, the company has long been a pioneer in technology innovation.
-We're a leader in creating usable and accessible products and services for our customers by incorporating Universal Design (UD) principles.
-AT&T has shared its UD approach with the public to help support industry-wide innovation in design of wireless products and services.
+AT&T also supports underserved populations, including women, seniors, youth, people with disabilities and low-income families.
+We are a pioneer in technology innovation, and in creating usable and accessible products and services for our customers by incorporating Universal Design (UD) principles.
+This approach supports industrywide innovation in the design of wireless products and services.

-- AT&T Mobility was the first major wireless carrier to offer screen-reading software to make telephone handsets accessible to customers who are blind or have low vision.
+- AT&T Communications was the first major wireless carrier to offer screen-reading software to make telephone handsets accessible to customers who are blind or have low vision.

-- AT&T's Advisory Panel on Access & Aging (AAPAA) comprises national leaders in assistive technologies, aging and cross-disability issues.
-It provides advice and counsel to AT&T's subsidiaries, affiliates and leadership teams regarding issues of mutual interest.
-AAPAA meets three times a year to discuss specific areas of the business with external speakers and subject matter experts.
+- AT&T's Advisory Panel on Access & Aging (AAPAA) comprises leaders in assistive technologies, aging and cross-disability issues.
+It provides advice and counsel to AT&T's subsidiaries, affiliates and leadership teams.

-AT&T has a strong legacy with organizations focused on the empowerment of the African-American, American Indian, Asian, Asian American, Hispanic, Lesbian, Gay, Bisexual, Transgender (LGBT), as well as military and veteran communities.
+AT&T has a strong legacy with organizations focused on the empowerment of the Black, Native American, Asian & Pacific Islander, Hispanic/Latino, and LGBTQ+ communities, as well as active military and veterans.